aayushi2002/SocialUrbanize/README.md

 # SocialUrbanize Social Media Application

-This is a full stack social media application created using React Js, Tailwind and Sanity.
-It contains features like Google authentication and create, edit, save and delete images , like and comment on other people's post, search and filter images.
+This is a full stack social media application.

+# Technologies used:
+ - React Js
+ - Tailwind
+ - Sanity

+# Features:
+  - Google Authentication
+  - Create, Edit, Save and Delete images
+  - Like Comment on other people's post
+  - Search and Filter images